TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Results

 \subsubsection{Ablation on Coarse Retrieval with TDH and PDH}

 \textbf{Evaluation Protocol: } We assessed the impact of TDH and PDH by incrementally enabling each component and measuring candidate retrieval performance.
-We report R@1 and R@50, the average number of true positives in the retrieved candidate set, and the false negative rate (FNR), defined as the fraction of queries for which the ground truth match is absent from the retrieved candidates.
+We report R@1 and R@50, the average number of true positives (\# TP) in the retrieved candidate set, and the false negative rate (FNR), defined as the fraction of queries for which the ground truth match is absent from the retrieved candidates.

-\textbf{Results:} As shown in \tabref{tab:descriptor_ablation}, \texttt{Stein am Rhein} exhibited only minor changes in recall, since its limited spatial extent already yields many true positives in coarse retrieval.
-However, combining TDH and PDH increased true positives and reduced the FNR.
-On the larger \texttt{Karawatha03}, this combination substantially improved both recall and FNR. \figref{fig:candidate_pdh} also confirms that the dual histogram design boosts true positives across varying candidate counts.
-When using only triangle descriptors without histograms, geometrically similar but distant triangles frequently collide in the hash space, causing false scene matches.
+\textbf{Results:} As shown in \tabref{tab:descriptor_ablation}, \texttt{Stein am Rhein} exhibited only minor changes in recall, since its limited spatial extent already yields many true positives in coarse retrieval. {Accordingly, PDH alone already recovers most true positives, and combining TDH and PDH provides only a marginal additional benefit, slightly increasing the number of true positives while reducing the FNR.
+In this compact setting, PDH also retrieves more true positives than TDH because pairwise-distance statistics are already stable thanks to the sufficient number of observed trees.} On the larger \texttt{Karawatha03}, this combination substantially improved both recall and FNR. {In this larger and more structurally ambiguous scene, PDH alone can be less distinctive because different locations may share similar pairwise-distance distributions, while TDH alone remains sensitive to reference-centered layout variations caused by missing trees or slight translation shifts.
+Their combination therefore provides complementary cues from pairwise geometric stability in PDH and location-centered distribution information in TDH, yielding more true positives, lower FNR, and better place recognition performance.} {\figref{fig:candidate_pdh} also reflects this difference: in \texttt{Stein am Rhein}, the TDH+PDH curve stays only slightly above PDH because PDH already retrieves most true positives, whereas in \texttt{Karawatha03}, the gap becomes larger because the combined descriptor better suppresses structurally ambiguous candidates.} When using only triangle descriptors without histograms, geometrically similar but distant triangles frequently collide in the hash space, causing false scene matches.
 In contrast, combining histograms stabilizes retrieval by jointly encoding inter-tree relationships and location-centered distributions, providing complementary cues for robust candidate selection.